How to bake a ‘LOAF’ of LMB bread?

 Preheat oven to 450F.
 Make sure one of your oven racks or shelves is in the top third of your oven.

-Prepare 10″ x 15″sheet pan with parchment, hanging over on two sides.
+Prepare 10″ x 15″sheet pan with parchment, hanging over on the two longer sides.

 In a large bowl:

 - 300 – 350 ml water (start with 300 ml and reserve the rest.
 Your finished batter should be roughly the consistency of hummus; if it is too thick, add the extra 50 ml of water and whisk to combine).(If using Love My Buns with the best before date of Sept 26, 2019, November 30, 2019, or February 20, 2020 use HALF the recommended amount of water, use HOT water, and let the mixture sit for a couple of minutes to thicken up before adding the vinegar or acid; different sources of coconut flour have very different properties, apparently!)

 ADD 1/3 cup vinegar or lemon/lime juice, and working quickly (as in, don’t walk away for 5 minutes, you will lose the rising action of the baking soda and acid which you just added), WHISK to combine.

 Batter should be thicker than pancake batter, roughly the consistency of hummus; if it is too thick, add the extra 50 ml of water and whisk to combine.

 Again, working quickly, SCRAPE into prepared cookie sheet with a rubber spatula and spread evenly.

 PLACE on top third rack, lower temperature to 400F.